SilbigerLab/pH_Spec/Protocols/README.md

     1. If you rerun your plate without creating more plates in your experiment (as labeled on the lefthand sidebar), data from your previous run will be overwritten.
 Alternatively, you can save your data as you go, but in case of mistakes, it is not advisable to overwrite data before completing your set of plate reads.
 1. Once your plate is ready, follow the protocol for [Preparing Your Well Plate](#Prepare_Well_Plate_SOP), and then either click "Read" (green play button) or set a [Work Flow](#Work_flow) to set the series of events during your read.

-**Measuring pH using m-cresol**
+<a name=setup_mcresol></a> **Measuring pH using m-cresol**

+1. Follow the above steps for [mapping your plate](#Plate_map), then use the specifics below for an m-cresol run
-1. Select the first three wells of column 1, and click Unknown
+2. Select the first three wells of column 1, and click Unknown
-2. Label these wells as "Tris" (all the same name), and click Assign
+3. Label these wells as "Tris" (all the same name), and click Assign
-3. Select each subsequent set of three wells (your sample triplicates), and assign each set of three wells an ID corresponding to the sample set.
+4. Select each subsequent set of three wells (your sample triplicates), and assign each set of three wells an ID corresponding to the sample set.
 Each well in a set of triplicates should have the same name.

 <a name=Work_flow></a> **Work flow**